AonCyberLabs/MAM-Security-Checklist/README.md

   </tr>
   <tr>
     <td>26</td>
-    <td>Verify that common APIs that persist data on the file system will be adequately wrapped and encrypted by the solution </td>
+    <td>Verify that common APIs that persist data on the file system will be adequately wrapped and encrypted by the solution.
+The recommended way to perform file system wrapping is by hooking system calls in order to ensure coverage across APIs provided by higher level code. </td>
   </tr>
   <tr>
     <td>27</td>